 Carrots in the frozen state are not very sensitive to fluctuations in temperature in the freezing range.
 If thawed and refrozen, their quality is impaired as they lose some of their firmness.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.